Gully erosion is a severe type of soil erosion that occurs when surface water runoff forms channels that erode soil along drainage lines.

 2. Overgrazing

 The soil will become loose and open if there are too many animals grazing.
 This will kill the plant cover.
-The absence of roots to unite the soil together means the slightest precipitation can cause erosion.

 3. Heavy Rainfall and Drainage Problems

-4. Road Building and Land Development
+4. Road, Building, and Land Development

 The unnatural diversion of water flow may be caused by improperly made road cuts, drainage ditches, and infrastructural development processes, leading to gully erosion in new locations.